 Facts About Our Work in Bahamas

-Food For The Poor helped the Bahamas in 2019, after the devastating aftermath of Hurricane Dorian.
+Food For The Poor (FFTP) began working in the Bahamas in 2019, after the devastating aftermath of Hurricane Dorian.
 The storm was the most intense hurricane on record to strike the Bahamas, with winds in the Category 5 storm peaking at 185 mph.
-The massive storm stalled before making its first landfall on the Abaco Islands on Sept.1, followed by a second landfall on Grand Bahama Island on Sept.
-2. Food For The Poor responded immediately to the urgent need for aid and sent disaster pallets via air freight to Nassau.
+The massive storm stalled before making its first landfall on the Abaco Islands on Sept.1, 2019, followed by a second landfall on Grand Bahama Island the next day.
+FFTP responded immediately to the urgent need for aid and sent disaster pallets via air freight to Nassau.
 These disaster pallets were received by the HeadKnowles Foundation, working in conjunction with Sandals Foundation, for distribution within days of the disaster.

-- HercRentals, of Bonita Springs, Fla., donated two Bobcat skid steers to Food For The Poor.
+- HercRentals, of Bonita Springs, Fla., donated two Bobcat skid steers to FFTP.
 Both were shipped to the Episcopal Church in Freeport, Grand Bahama, for debris removal and construction assistance.

-- Food For The Poor worked with longtime partner Water Mission to install two desalination units on the Abaco Islands in the communities of Treasure Cay and Green Turtle Cay after Hurricane Dorian caused salt water to infiltrate much of the Bahamas’ existing water supply.
-Two units also will be installed on Grand Bahama Island in the communities of McLeans Town and Pelican Point.
+- The charity worked with longtime partner Water Mission to install two desalination units on the Abaco Islands in the communities of Treasure Cay and Green Turtle Cay after Hurricane Dorian caused salt water to infiltrate much of the Bahamas’ existing water supply.
+Two units also were installed on Grand Bahama Island in the communities of McLean's Town and Pelican Point.
 Each unit provides 4,000 gallons of clean water a day.

 - Rick and Rita Case of the South Florida Rick Case Automotive Group assisted Food For The Poor to help provide aid to the areas devastated by Hurricane Joaquin.